 Timberdoodle is one of the oldest distributors for the homeschool market, but they have always filled a unique niche with their emphasis on experiential learning with hands-on activities and games.
 Rather than publishing their own resources, they select their favorites from hundreds of publishers.
-While they do carry some traditional resources like math and grammar workbooks, they have tended towards “fun” resources more than others.
-Consequently, when Timberdoodle decided to assemble grade level programs for preschool through high school, they included puzzles and other hands-on learning materials.
+While they do carry some traditional resources like math and grammar workbooks, they have tended towards fun resources more than others.
+Consequently, when Timberdoodle decided to assemble grade-level programs for preschool through high school, they included puzzles and other hands-on learning materials.
 Kits also include STEM (science, technology, engineering, and math) resources, critical thinking books and activities, and a number of items that have been among my Top Picks.

-To give you a better idea of what a kit looks like, the elite kit for first grade includes Timberdoodle's Curriculum Handbook (one that is specifically for first-grade level and this school year), All About Reading: Level 2 Deluxe, Math-U-See: Alpha, SpellingYouSee: Level B, Story of the World: Volume 1, and Science in History (plus lab set), all of which are or have been among my Top Picks.
-Along with them, you get resources such as aSkill Sharpeners: Geography - Grade 1, Daily 6-Trait Writing: Grade 1, Critical and Creative Thinking Activities 1, Spark Publishing's Test Prep: Grade 1, and the workbook What's New?
+To give you a better idea of what a kit looks like, the elite kit for first grade includes Timberdoodle's Curriculum Handbook (one that is specifically for first-grade level and this school year), All About Reading: Level 2 Deluxe, Math-U-See: Alpha, Spelling You See: Level B, Story of the World: Volume 1 (along with its activity book and audio book), and Science in the Beginning (plus lab set), all of which are or have been among my Top Picks.
+Along with them, you get resources such as Skill Sharpeners: Geography - Grade 1, Daily 6-Trait Writing: Grade 1, Critical and Creative Thinking Activities 1, Spark Publishing's Test Prep: Grade 1, and the workbook What's New?
 What's Missing?
 What's Different?
-Hands-on and STEM resources include items such as the Plus-Plus 1200 Pieces Mini Basic building set, Robotis Pets: PLAY 600, Do Art: Coloring with Clay, a MiniLUK board and workbooks (primarily for critical thinking skills), ScrunchMap World, Aquarellum: Cosmos Set, Doodle Washington D.C., Imagidice (storytelling cubes), Mobi Kids (math game), Smart Cookies (critical thinking puzzle), Postman Observation Game, Artistic Patch: Cosmos Foil (craft project), Famous Figures of Ancient Times, and Learning Wrap-Ups for addition and subtraction.

 Each kit comes with a Timberdoodle's Curriculum Handbook written particularly for that level.
 Timberdoodle's Curriculum Handbooks include reproducible record-keeping charts listing resources and reading lists for that level, While you can photocopy these for each week, you can also use Timberdoodle's free online Schedule Customizer to create your own charts that allow you to adjust your schedule and change the checklists to fit exactly the resources that you are using.
 The format of the charts is easy enough for students about third grade and above to check off on their own.
-The bulk of each Timberdoodle's Curriculum Handbook consists of an explanation for how to use each item in your kit.
-Most items in each kit are self-contained and don't need any further instructions in the Handbook, but additional instruction is included when the product isn't self-explanatory.
+The bulk of each handbook consists of an explanation for how to use each item in your kit.
+Most items in each kit are self-contained and don't need any further instructions in the handbook, but additional instruction is included when the product isn't self-explanatory.

 Most of the resources Timberdoodle has selected are easy to use and make it simple for inexperienced homeschoolers to jump into the lessons without having to do hardly any advance planning or preparation.
 The amount of "teaching" time required will vary by level.
-While younger children need more interaction and instruction, once children are able to read independently they can complete many lessons on their own.
+While younger children need more interaction and instruction, once children are able to read independently, they can complete many lessons on their own.
 For high school, the instructions are written directly to the student, assuming that they are completing their work independently.

 The assortment of resources in the Timberdoodle kits is almost certainly going to prove more engaging for most children than would a single publisher’s complete line of traditional curricula.
 Interesting resources coupled with ease-of-use make Timberdoodle’s curriculum kits a great option for busy families that should appeal to both parents and children.